-I’ve been to my Mums for many a tea now where she’s produced lovely gluten free Swiss Rolls, I’d always planned to make one myself one day but never quite had the bottle!
+I’ve been to my Mums for many a tea now where she’s produced a lovely gluten free Swiss Roll, I’d always planned to make one myself one day but never quite had the bottle!
 The whole rolling of a thin sponge scares me, let alone attempting to roll a gluten free sponge!
 Today I made a trifle and to make the trifle sponges I used my Genoise Sponge recipe but spread it out thinly in a baking tray.
 Looking at the sponge as it cooled I decided to be brave and quickly whipped up another batch of sponge mix.
 After a quick call to my Mum for advice on how to fill the sponge and roll it, I did this, and believe me when I say, it’s not as bad as you think it will be.
 For my first attempt I’m pretty pleased!

 250g icing sugar

 2 tsp boiling water (optional with dairy free version)

 Simply add all the ingredients to a bowl and beat until pale and creamy.

 I would recommend spreading the butter cream onto the Swiss Roll first and then smoothing the jam on top, the reason for this is that I always find butter cream impossible to spread over jam and you end up with a jammy-creamy mess … to prove my point, I forgot to do this and as you can see in the finished result the jam has mixed with the cream and you end up with less defined layers.
 Next time I do this I’ll add an updated photo below to show you the difference it makes!